dlitskevich/reonic-assignment/packages/simulation/README.md

 - `--power`: Power per chargepoint in kW (default: 11.0)
 - `--consumption`: Vehicle consumption in kWh per 100km (default: 18.0)
 - `--days`: Number of days to simulate (default: 365)
+- `--arrival-multiplier`: Multiplier for the arrival probability (default: 1)

 #### Output